An open-source package manager for agent skills

 Detects your edits.

-On re-install, crew re-hashes the destination.
+On re-install, Homecrew re-hashes the destination.
 If you've customized a managed skill, the install is refused — unless you pass --force.

 lock